 But, when do you know that you need to replace a catalytic converter?

 Potential Issues with a Catalytic Converter: Why It Fails

 Catalytic converters are designed to last for a long time.
 However, nature and time can affect the converter’s efficiency, especially when the engine fails to work as expected.
-For instance, spent spark plugs and coolant leaks can lead to overheating of the catalytic converter.
+For instance, spent spark plugs and coolant leaks (exhaust leaks) can lead to overheating of the catalytic converter.

 In other cases, soot buildup within the exhaust can interfere with the regular operation of the converter.
 If the catalytic converter isn’t working as required, it is advisable you repair or replace it as soon as possible.